tamnva/Fyw/README.md

 fitSineP$parameter
 ```

 ### Step 2.
-Convolve the fitted sine wave with different gamma distribution
+Convolve the fitted sine wave with the gamma distribution
 ``` r
 # Let's estimate parameters of the gamma distribution (trial and error)
 estAlpha = 0.9